 Technical Scope; Deliverables

-The DOE technical scope and deliverables associated with the STAR HFT project are described in this section.
-The HFT MIE project will be complete when all DOE deliverables have been received, assembled and tested, and installed into the STAR detector at BNL.
+The DOE deliverables for CD-4 associated with the STAR HFT project are described in this section.
+The HFT MIE project will be complete when all DOE deliverables have been received, assembled, surveyed tested, and either installed or ready for installation into the STAR detector at BNL.

 The deliverables associated with the PXL detector are: